Guilinabaoge/SubgraphMatching_Spectral/README.md

 |RI| the ordering method of RI |
 |VF2++| the ordering method of VF2++ |

-The enumeration methods that find all results.
+The enumeration methods that find all candidate_true.

 |Parameter of Command Line (-engine) | Description |
 | :-----------------------------------: | :-------------: |